-Want to organize meals without complicated systems?
-Take a look at a simple method of meal planning for beginners, perfect for the busy mom.
+Want to organize meals for your family without complicated systems?
+Take a look at a simple method of meal planning for busy moms.

 Scrambling for dinner at 4:30pm with whatever is in the pantry.
-Stressing about what to cook every night, and wasting time running to the grocery store several times a week.
-Spending extra money either buying items you don’t even need, or relying on take-out yet again.
+Stressing about what to cook every night and wasting time running to the grocery store several times a week.
+Spending extra money buying items you don’t even need or relying on take-out yet again.

 These are the downsides of winging your nightly meals, something many busy moms succumb to.
 After all, we’re not just dealing with our own meals, but the kids’ as well (not to mention lunches for the next day).

 This is why I rely on meal planning.
-Except unlike complicated methods, I want a simple way to plan my meals.
+But I want a simple way to plan my meals, not complicated methods.

-I wanted to share what has worked for me for several years, despite raising three growing boys.
-I also don’t want to rely on fancy apps, systems, or containers.
-Good ol’ paper and pen and using the containers you have is what I prefer.
+I wanted to share what has worked for me for several years, even while raising three growing boys.
+I also don’t want to rely on fancy apps or systems—good ol’ paper and pen is what I prefer.

-This is for the mom who may not always have time on her hands, but is tired of serving the same things every night.
-The mom who groans when she finds expired food in the back of the pantry that she purchased and forgot about.
+This is for the mom who may not always have time on her hands but is tired of serving the same things every night.
+The mom who groans when she finds expired food in the back of the pantry that she forgot about.
 Or the mom who wants to serve healthy food, but can’t find the time to do so.

 It truly is possible.
 So, are you ready to get in the habit of planning your meals?
 Let’s get started:

-1. Decide how many days a week do you want to cook
+1. Decide how many days a week you want to cook

 Every family is different: Some of us have more members to feed, while others have just had a baby and can’t fathom the thought of making a home-cooked meal.